codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 > I want to be a hobbit too.

-Jonathon details his ~15 year history in programming languages.
+Jonathon details their ~15 year history in programming languages.
 The highlights of the history are:

-* Toy programming language he wrote called Pineapple
+* Toy programming language they wrote called Pineapple
 * Work with Jason on [ChaiScript](http://chaiscript.com/)
-* Programming language he wrote called [Minnow](https://github.com/jonathandturner/minnow-language)
+* Programming language they wrote called [Minnow](https://github.com/jonathandturner/minnow-language)
 * Comparison of Minnow to Go
-* Quitting his job to work on Minnow for 1.5 years because he loved it so much
+* Quitting their job to work on Minnow for 1.5 years because he loved it so much
 * Grad school research on programming languages and concepts
 * Work with Chris Lattner and Doug Gregor at **Apple**
 * Work on the inherently parallel programming language [Chapel](https://chapel-lang.org/)